tinted-theming/base24/styling.md

 | ![Colour](https://placehold.co/25/67cdff/000000?text=%2B) | base16 | 12   | Bright Blue         | NA |
 | ![Colour](https://placehold.co/25/e48bff/000000?text=%2B) | base17 | 13   | Bright Magenta      | NA |

+Note: The colours base00 through base05 are typically neutral.
+The colours from base08 and up are typically more colourful, and give the colour scheme a distinctive "look".

 Note: Items in parenthesis for the Terminal/Colour Use do not have an identified terminal use and are a more generic colour description.
 Implementation may vary depending on the Base24 scheme.